 This course offers applied Spanish for the workplace to facilitate basic communication with people whose native language is Spanish.
-Emphasis is placed on oral communication and careerspecific vocabulary that targets health, business, and/or public service professions.
-Upon completion, the students should be able to communicate at a functional level with native speakers and demonstrate cultural sensitivity.
+Emphasis is placed on oral communication and career-specific vocabulary that targets health, business, and/or public service professions.
+Upon completion, the students should be able to communicate at a functional level with native speakers and demonstrate cultural sensitivity. (on demand)

-SPA 181 Prerequisites:
+SPA 181 Spanish Lab I (0 2 1)

-Spanish Lab I (0 2 1) DRE 098 or satisfactory placement test scores (L)
+Prerequisites: DRE 098 or satisfactory placement